Research Projects

 Abstract

 Pancreatic ductal adenocarcinoma (PDAC) is projected to become the second-leading cause of cancer-related death by 2030.
 Desmoplasia, or fibrosis, is a hallmark of the PDAC tumor microenvironment (TME) and is comprised of a dense extracellular matrix (ECM) containing copious amounts of hyaluronic acid and collagens.
-Desmoplasia negatively affects prognosis because it: 1) acts as a biophysical barrier to therapy, 2) increases interstitial fluidic pressure leading to blood vessel compression and 3) initiates signal cascades that suppress immunity and promote invasiveness.
-Biochemical cues initiated by the TME ultimately contribute to proliferation, migration, invasion, angiogenesis and apoptotic resistance.
-Effective methods to overcome desmoplasia in PDAC, in order to improve drug delivery and efficacy, continues to be a significant unmet need.
+Desmoplasia negatively affects prognosis because it: 1) acts as a biophysical barrier to therapy, 2) increases interstitial fluidic pressure leading to blood vessel compression, and 3) initiates signal cascades that suppress immunity and promote invasiveness.
+Biochemical cues initiated by the TME ultimately contribute to proliferation, migration, invasion, angiogenesis, and apoptotic resistance.
+Effective methods to overcome desmoplasia in PDAC, in order to improve drug delivery and efficacy, continue to be a significant unmet need.
 Development of novel models that physiologically recapitulate fibrosis in human PDAC would accelerate evaluation of ECM-targeting strategies.
-According to the National Cancer Institute SEER data, pancreatic cancer disproportionately affects African Americans, resulting in higher incidence and lower survival rates compared to Caucasians.
-Bearing in mind differences in socio-economic status, education, and access to healthcare, several studies suggest there exist significant differences in the TME of African Americans that facilitate earlier onset of certain cancers and more aggressive tumor growth.
-Among these differences is a greater prevalence of tumor-associated macrophages (TAMs) that are primarily M2-polarized (pro-tumor).
-TAMs are one of the most abundant immune subsets in the PDAC stroma and promote fibrosis, tumorigenesis, immune escape, metastasis and therapeutic resistance.
+There is evidence that poor prognosis PDAC is predicted by a greater prevalence of tumor-associated macrophages (TAMs) that are primarily M2-polarized (pro-tumor).
+TAMs are one of the most abundant immune subsets in the PDAC stroma and promote fibrosis, tumorigenesis, immune escape, metastasis, and therapeutic resistance.
 Strategies to eliminate or reprogram TAMs into a more M1 (anti-tumor) phenotype is currently an area of intense research.
+In this application, we propose complementary studies that will leverage the expertise of Drs.
+Meera G. Nair (University of California, Riverside) and Edwin R. Manuel (City of Hope) to develop novel tools and therapies that will aid in minimizing desmoplasia and M2 TAMs in PDAC.
+Aim 1 will characterize PDAC tumors implanted in M2 macrophage-driven RELM-deficient mice.
+Aim 2 will target M2 TAMs using a bacterial-based shRNA delivery.

 Let us help you with your search